pinellolab/STREAM/README.md

 Example
 --------

+All the datasets used in the following examples can be found under the directory **./Datasets**

 **transcriptomic data**: Using the example data provided: data_Guo.tsv, cell_label.tsv and cell_label_color.tsv, and assuming that they are in the current folder, to perform trajectories analysis, users can simply run a single command (By default, LOESS is used to select most variable gene.
 For qPCR data, the number of genes is relatively small and often preselected, it this case it may be necessary to keep all the genes as features by setting the flag -s all):

 ```sh